Khan/engblog/src/posts/i18nize-templates.rst

 particular HTML tag attributes do or do not have natural language text, as well as particular template functions.
-You can also mark certain function parameters, or even function argument values, as not being nltext.
-For instance, for ``myfunc(url="http://example.com")``, there are three different ways to say that ``http://example.com`` is not nl-text: you could say ``myfunc`` has no nltext arguments, you could say parameters named ``url`` never have natural language values, or you could say arguments matching ``http://.*`` are never natural language.
+You can also mark certain function parameters, or even function argument values, as not being natural language text.
+For instance, for ``myfunc(url="http://example.com")``, there are three different ways to say that ``http://example.com`` is not nl-text: you could say ``myfunc`` has no natural language arguments, you could say parameters named ``url`` never have natural language values, or you could say arguments matching ``http://.*`` are never natural language.

 If i18nize-templates marks a certain bit of text to be translated, but it really shouldn't be, then you can tell i18nize-templates to leave it